 Members' rights

-Members of a corporation have certain rights.
-Knowing what they are puts members in a better position to play an active part in the corporation.
+Corporations registered under the CATSI Act are Indigenous member owned and controlled.
+Members of a corporation have certain rights and have a shared obligation to ensure the corporation is governed well.
+Knowing what these are puts members in a better position to play an active part in the corporation and its good governance.

 Members have the right to ask directors to call a general meeting.